rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 ---

 !!! tip "Note"
-    Before proceeding, verify that NetReplica and NetBox are installed.
-You can find more information here: [NetReplica Installation](index.md)
+    Before proceeding, verify that NetReplica is installed and that NetBox is installed.
+You can find more information here: [Netreplica Installation](index.md)

-`nrx` is the command-line interface of NetReplica that allows you to configure and execute tasks directly without needing to create a configuration file.
+`nrx` is the command-line interface for NetReplica that allows you to configure and execute tasks directly without needing to create a configuration file.
 The following are the main commands you can use:

 ### :octicons-command-palette-24: Basic Commands